krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 No action needed.
 Internet gateway is a managed service and automatically scales, redundant and highly available

+Internet Gateway is horizontally scaled, so it can handle very large volumes of traffic.
+AWS does not publish a strict bandwidth limit, but performance can be affected by:
+- EC2 instance bandwidth
+- VPC route table configurations

 #### If an instance fails the health check, Elastic Load Balancer would:

-Load Balancer stops new traffic to the instance - Load balancer monitors all registered instances for health.
+- Load Balancer stops new traffic to the instance - Load balancer monitors all registered instances for health.
-If an instance fails the health check, the load balancer stops new traffic to the instance.
+- If an instance fails the health check, the load balancer stops new traffic to the instance.
-ELB continues to perform health checks, even on unhealthy instances.
+- ELB continues to perform health checks, even on unhealthy instances.
-If the instance becomes healthy again, ELB will start using the instance
+- If the instance becomes healthy again, ELB will start using the instance
+- Once the instance passes consecutive health checks (healthy threshold), it is marked healthy, and ELB resumes sending traffic.

+To handle instances that never recover:
+- Attach ELB/ALB target group to an Auto Scaling group
+- Auto Scaling monitors instance health using ELB health checks
+- When an instance fails health checks for the unhealthy threshold, Auto Scaling terminates it
+- Auto Scaling launches a new instance to maintain desired capacity

 #### An organization's security policy requires client apps to communicate only with the whitelisted IP Addresses.
 You need to build a new service on AWS that would be used by client applications.
 Which of these architectural options would reliably allow whitelisting of the load balancer IP address at the client?